markdubs/sr-scraper/readme.markdown

 The script first navigates to the initial page of the ranking website.
 It then clicks on the subject selector and waits for the subject tooltip to become visible.
 Once the tooltip is visible, the script gets the full list of subjects.

 For each subject, the script navigates to the corresponding page and scrapes the data from the table.
-The data is then written to the specified output file in JSON format.
+The data is then written to the specified output file in JSON/CSV format.

 ## Note